hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/channel.rst

 Settle Channel
 ~~~~~~~~~~~~~~
-As stated before in the Protocol chapter, settling a channel is done in two steps: Conclude and Withdraw. # TODO: add link
+As stated before in the :ref:`Protocol chapter <settle>`, settling a channel is done in two steps: Conclude and Withdraw.
 These steps are already realized by go-perun in `channel.Settle()`.
 However, for fast and cheap settlement, the Channel needs to be finalized first.